mysociety/jkan/_datasets/everypolitician-burundi-assembly.md

 ---
 schema: default
+title: >-
-title: 'Politician Data: Burundi — Assemblée nationale'
+  Politician Data: Burundi — Assemblée nationale
 organization: EveryPolitician
+notes: >-
-notes: Data on the people within the Assemblée nationale legislature of Burundi.
+  Data on the people within the Assemblée nationale legislature of Burundi.
 resources:
   - name: How To Use The Data
     url: 'http://docs.everypolitician.org/use_the_data.html'